 “We are seeing some very positive health outcomes,” says CCP’s Kathryn Sugg, MSPH, a senior research data analyst.
 “But we have to make sure people continue these new behaviors.”

-VIVA!, an integrated health campaign, was created by CCP with the Ministry of Health and the USAID Integrated Health Program.
-This umbrella campaign promotes essential family health practices touching on a range of health areas, including family planning, maternal and child health, nutrition, water and sanitation hygiene, TB, and malaria through a variety of channels.
+VIVA!, an integrated health campaign, was created by Breakthrough ACTION with the Ministry of Health and the USAID Integrated Health Program.
+Interventions being implemented under Viva were developed using a human-centered design process led by partner ThinkPlace US, and a community engagement approach championed by partner Save the Children.
+The VIVA! umbrella campaign promotes essential family health practices touching on a range of health areas, including family planning, maternal and child health, nutrition, water and sanitation hygiene and malaria through a variety of channels.
 Since launching, more than 85,000 people across three DRC provinces have been reached with VIVA! messages and activities.
-In addition, health messages have been made available across the country through a mobile phone-based service called 42502 and led by Viamo.

-Among the activities of the VIVA! campaign is Fêtes de Couples (or couples’ celebration in French), which are essentially health fairs for men and women to attend together to understand more about family planning, prenatal care, breastfeeding and more.
+Among the activities of the VIVA! campaign is Rencontres de Couples (or couples’ get-togethers in French), which are essentially small group health games for men and women to attend together to understand more about family planning, prenatal care, breastfeeding and more.

 Many of those interviewed say they are seeing changes in health behaviors since the program began.

-“Since couples’ day, pregnant moms have started attending [prenatal care] accompanied by their spouses,” one woman told researchers.
+“Since the couples’ get-together, pregnant moms have started attending [prenatal care] accompanied by their spouses,” one woman told researchers.

 Said one of the men interviewed: “Before, the situation was catastrophic, some pregnant women did not understand why they should start [prenatal care] at four months, others believed that [family planning] is a sin, there was a difficulty in accessing medical care when people do not have the cash.”